Table of Contents

 What stood out to me the most is that back 5-6 years ago, the industry wasn’t as highly monetized.
 Now, every site sees the revenue potential in selling guest posting placements.

-3. Less Than 1/3 of “Guest Posting Sites” Are Quality
+3. Only 6% of “Guest Posting Sites” Are Quality (After the Helpful Content Update)

 For example: